Khan-Atif/F-GRN/readme.txt

  ================================

  -F_GRN.exe
- -MCRInstaller.exe  (to be downlaoded from internet automatically during the installtion).
+ -MCRInstaller.exe  (to be downloaded from internet automatically during the installation).

   NOTE: You will need administrator rights to run F-GRN.